Late January 2018

 Mid May 2017

 Last week I cut off the fibreglass prototype Roadster body centre section outer skin into manageable parts, revealing the main structural body frame.
-I had found it quite tricky to get the back plates to the door strikers when I fist assembled the car, but I can now re-position one component on the frame that will make this much easier and look forward to start cladding it once again as I start making new body panels for the demonstrator during June.
-Later on an aluminium body will be made as well, when I have ironed out any minor design issues I wish to adjust.
+I had found it quite tricky to get the back plates to the door strikers when I fist assembled the car, but I can now re-position one component on the frame that will make this much easier and look forward to start cladding it once again as I start making new body panels for the demonstrator.
+Later on an aluminium body and chassis will be made as well, when I have ironed out any minor design issues I wish to adjust.
 Meanwhile I have started to build up a new chassis using one of the excellent Ken Hanna SLC chassis that I have actually had in stock for some time; this will be very good indeed to have on the demonstrator.

 Late April 2017

 Having picked up all the parts I left for blast cleaning a few weeks ago, the XJS suspension cross members have now been undercoated and given a black coach finish, and the shock absorbers appear all to have life in them; I have cleaned and sprayed them gold.
 Coil springs will be next; these were all powder coated black, but it was coming off in many places, so what is the point of doing them like that again?
 I have decided to undercoat and coach finish them in the same paint as the cross members.
 After all, I expect the car will have an easier time of it in the future, and the paint will be durable enough.